 Finding High-Quality Child Care

 Below, you’ll find information on what to look for when you’re searching for a high-quality child care provider or preschool.
+As you are searching for child care, we encourage you to Follow the Stars.
+See information below about Ohio's Step Up to Quality Star Rating system.

 What to Look For When You Visit